 The word "annual" in Annual TB screenings means that the TB screening activity should be completed each year.
 Ideally, it would be within 365 days; however, within the end of the hire month every year after the initial pre-employment screening is also acceptable.
-For example, to be in compliance with Nevada regulations, a person screened on July 10th, would be required to complete their annual retest (both the administration of the test and results reported) on or before July 31st of the following year.
+For example, to be in compliance with Nevada regulations, a person screened on July 10^{th} , would be required to complete their annual retest (both the administration of the test and results reported) on or before July 31^{st} of the following year.

-3. What does the term "initial employment" or "upon hire" mean in regards to TB screening activities for healthcare workers/employees who are going to begin employment at a new facility/setting?
+3. What does the term "initial employment" mean related to TB screening activities for healthcare facilities?

-The TB screening must occur before "initial employment/upon hire" which means that the healthcare worker/employee must have the TB screening test administered and results reported of non-active TB disease before the healthcare worker/employee may start any employment activities.
-The specific language can be found within the October 2015 Revised Statutes under NAC 441A.375 (3).
+The annual TB screening must occur before "initial employment" which means that the healthcare worker must have the TB screening test administered and results reported of non-active TB disease before the healthcare worker may start any employment activities.